Laurence Avent

 Open-source civic data project commissioned by Looking For Growth.
 Markets, fiscal headroom, labour resilience, and growth delivery rolled into a single 0–100 score, recomputed nightly from primary sources (OBR, ONS, BoE, DMO).
 Every figure is sourced; the methodology and the codebase are public.

-Open-source security tooling
+Open-source tooling for AI agents